Things to Do in Wrocław

 The length of the walk is 3-3.5 km, and it will take 2-2.5 hours, depending on our walking speed.

-I speak Polish, French, and Spanish, and am happy to accommodate those without strong English.
+I speak Polish, French, Spanish, and Italian.
+I am happy to accommodate those without strong English.

 There will be many surprises and secrets along the way!